TaiSakuma/altdphi/docs/index.md

 >>> alt = AltDphi(pt=pt, phi=phi, mht=met, mht_phi=met_phi)
 ```

-You can obtain the values of the variables calculated based on MET in
+Now, you can obtain the values of the variables calculated based on
-the place of MHT.
+MET in the place of MHT.

 ```python
 >>> print(alt)